• Skip to primary navigation

 Now add the Ginger, Garlic and Pureed Green Chilli if using.
 Stir in.
 Saute for 1 - 2 minutes.

-Add tomatoes and salt.
+Add Tomatoes and Salt.

-Simmer on high for 10 - 15 minutes.
-(If using tomatoes that have not been pureed, the skins should have lifted a little.
-Lift them off and discard).
-The oil will seperate from the sides and the curry should be bubbling.
-You need to be present during this as there is alot of stirring required.
+Note - When doing the Bhuna, the oil will separate from the sides and the curry should be bubbling.
+You need to be present during this as there is a lot of stirring required.

-The finished dish should look bright, glossy and oily!
+Note - The finished dish should look bright, glossy and oily!

 Tips for making the best Karahi Chicken